cal-itp/benefits/docs/guides/manual-testing/keyboard.md

 # Keyboard testing

-Keyboard testing refers to testing the app on a desktop/laptop machine _without_ using a mouse/trackpad.
+Keyboard testing refers to testing the app on a desktop/laptop machine _without_ using a mouse, trackpad, or touchscreen.
 This is an important part of manual testing as there are many users that prefer and/or need to primarily or exclusively use a keyboard for online navigation.